 ---|---|---|

 BIGContacts | Contact Management & Email Marketing for Small & Medium Businesses | Forever free for small teams.
-Paid plan starts at $9.99/month. |
+Paid plan starts at $9.99/month |

-Salesforce | Large & Complex Sales Organizations | Starts at $25/user/month. |
+Salesforce | Large & Complex Sales Organizations | Starts at $25/user/month |

-DonorPerfect | Fundraising | Custom pricing. |
+DonorPerfect | Fundraising Campaign Management | Custom pricing |

-Donorbox CRM | Donor Management | Starts at $139/month. |
+Donorbox CRM | All-in-One Donor Management | Starts at $139/user/month |

-Bloomerang | Donor Retention | Starts at $25/user/month. |
+Bloomerang | Donor Retention | Starts at $25/user/month |

-EngageBay | Lead Generation & Marketing | Starts at $12.7/user/month. |
+EngageBay | Lead Generation & Marketing Automation | Starts at $12.70/user/month |

-Blackbaud CRM | Fundraising for Enterprise-Scale Nonprofits | Custom pricing. |
+Blackbaud CRM | Enterprise-Scale Fundraising & Stewardship | Custom pricing |

-Neon CRM | Supporter Management for Small to Mid-Sized Nonprofits | Starts at $99/month |
+Neon CRM | Supporter & Membership Management | Starts at $99/user/month |

-Keela | Collaborative Teamwork & Stakeholder Engagement | Custom pricing. |
+Keela | AI-Driven Fundraising & Grant Tracking | Custom pricing |

-GiveButter | Online Fundraising | Starts at $29/month. |
+GiveButter | Online Fundraising Campaigns | Starts at $29/user/month |

 1. BIGContacts – Best for Contact Management & Email Marketing for Startups & Small & Medium Businesses